pub-calculator-io/percentage-decrease-calculator/readme.md

-# Percentage Decrease Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Percentage Decrease Calculator Widget for WordPress

 The percentage decrease calculator finds a percentage decrease from the starting value to the final value and identifies whether the change is an increase or a decrease.